variantstudios/wisdomwaysacupuncture.com/_conditions/insomnia.md

   share_image_path:
 ---

+If you suffer from insomnia, then you know how horrible it is to be unable to get a good night's sleep.
+Especially if the insomnia goes on over time.

+Luckily, Chinese medicine can help.

-Insomnia is a commonly treated condition in my clinic, which is often just another symptom that we’re addressing along with other primary concerns such as anxiety or hormonal imbalances.
+While I commonly treat insomnia, it's often just another symptom that we’re addressing along with other primary concerns such as anxiety or hormonal imbalances.

 It tends to worsen in menopausal women which explains why it’s a very common problem among my patients.
+However, some women are just prone to it from a very young age.
+Which is actually diagnostic to other symptoms she might be struggling with.

-### Acupuncture & Herbs for Insomnia
+## Acupuncture & Herbs for Insomnia

 In rare cases acupuncture alone successfully treats the insomnia, but most commonly herbs are needed to really get results.
 The two together have proven the most successful.